RylanMorrison/chat-rooms/README.md

 A site for multiple users to create chat rooms and communicate in them using text messages.

-Ruby version: 3.3.2+
+Ruby version: 3.3.2

+Rails version: 7.1.3.4

-PostgreSQL version: 16+
+PostgreSQL version: 16

 - Initial setup: `./bin/setup`